PAUL34913/msp1-cv/README.md

 -   Revision and improvement of README.md
 -   Created about me section (not responsive)
--   Created about me section image.
+-   Created about me section image
--   About me section now fully responsive.
+-   About me section now fully responsive
--   Fixed about me section paddings and margins.
+-   Fixed about me section paddings and margins
--   Added drop-down menu to navbar.
+-   Added drop-down menu to navbar
--   Styled drop-down menu.
+-   Styled drop-down menu
--   Fixed about me image.
+-   Fixed about me image
--   Added working link from navbar to about me section.
+-   Added working link from navbar to about me section
--   Fixed about me landing position when jumping from navbar link on mobile.
+-   Fixed about me landing position when jumping from navbar link on mobile
--   Completed about me section, merging dev with main.
+-   Completed about me section, merging dev with main

 **09/12/21**

--   Fixed about me image not loading on github pages.
+-   Fixed about me image not loading on github pages

 **10/12/21**